caplena/knowledge-base/docs/10-Third-Party-Services.md

 *Legal Address*: Stripe Payments Europe Ltd., Block 4, Harcourt Centre, Harcourt Road, Dublin 2, Ireland

+### PostHog

+We use PostHog as our product analytics platform.

+**Has access to**: Your name, email and IP address.
+Your detailed app usage on Caplena.
+Metadata about your projects are sent in case you've visited the respective pages, specifically name of projects, questions, charts and dashboards as well as the topics in your projects.

+**Does not have access to**: The data you upload & process through Caplena.

+*Data Processing Location:* Germany (EU)

+*Legal Address:* PostHog Inc, 2261 Market Street #4008, San Francisco, CA 94114

 ### Logrocket

 Enables us to find bugs and support users.